MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nf-iddcx-iddcxswapchainfinishedprocessingframe.md

-                An OS callback function the driver calls report all GPU command for processing this frame have been queue
+                An OS callback function the driver calls to report all GPU command for processing this frame have been queued

 ## -parameters